 But although the Citizens’ Basic Income principle is gaining ground in Europe it is doing so purely as a social justice measure.
 Whilst a more equitable income distribution is important, for me an even more important function of a CBI is

 To allow whole populations, as individuals, to contemplate a recession with equanimity.

 For me, ecological sustainability should be the major political issue.
-Due to the recession, many people think the economy is more important than the environment, but the global environment depends on a healthy ecosphere.
-To understand why intelligent humans are currently not heeding scientific warnings that we are reaching the limits of its ability to cope with the effects of increasing population times per capita consumption, I recommend a look at the ‘Tragedy of the Commons, and my book resume next.
-This article, which appeared in the Financial Times after the climate conference in Warsaw, November 2013 reinforces my line of reasoning:
+Recession made many people think of the economy as more important than the environment, but the global environment depends on a healthy ecosphere.
+To understand why intelligent humans are currently not heeding scientific warnings that we are reaching the limits of its ability to cope with the effects of increasing population times per capita consumption, Please also look at my ‘Page’ on The Tragedy of the Commons and my book résumé.

 The unconditional Basic Income could offer a new opportunity for a political party with the necessary vision.
 I personally hope that the Green Party grasps that opportunity.